Battle of Lechfeld (910): Battle

-The Germans prepared for battle, making their battle formation, and it began, with the Hungarians, probably in small swarming archer groups, attacking on horses, shooting arrows on the Germans, who protected themselves with their wall of shields.
-After a while the Hungarians retreated feigning defeat, and when the German heavy mounted horsemen pursued them, they shot arrows back on the Germans, killing many of them, while their horses continued to retreat.
+In response, the Germans prepared for battle, forming up into their battle formations, and the first phase of the battle began, with the Hungarians, likely in small swarming archer groups, skirmishing on horseback, shooting arrows at the Germans, who protected themselves with their wall of shields.
+After a while, the Hungarians retreated, feigning defeat, and when the German heavy mounted horsemen pursued them, they fired arrows at the pursuing German cavalry, killing many of them, while their horses continued to retreat.
 In the course of the day, this tactic was used several times.
-Probably the German army was composed of infantry and heavy cavalry, with heavy shields, lances, and swords, while the Hungarians were all light cavalry, with bow and arrow as their main weapon.
-This is why when the Germans attacked, only the heavy cavalry pursued the Hungarians, while the infantry formed a solid wall, and stayed in their places.
-Because of their light weapons and armor, Hungarians were more mobile and quick, but at the same time more vulnerable to the Germans' heavy weapons.
-But their nomadic composite bows were much more superior than the European bows, and because of this they could kill the enemy with their arrows, without being reached by the Europeans.
-Also the Hungarian horses were quicker than the German ones, because they had less weight to carry.
-But still, in order to lure the German soldiers after them, the Hungarians had to move very close, and even start short hand-to-hand skirmishes with the superior Germans, in the places of the defensive line, where they saw weaknesses, then to run, when the situation started to be severe, convincing the enemy that he is about to win, persuading him to pursue them, and with this to break his battle formation, giving them the opportunity to exploit this, and inflict heavy losses on them.
+Sources suggest that the German army was likely composed of infantry and heavy cavalry, with heavy shields, lances, and swords, while the Hungarians were all light cavalry, with bow and arrow as their main weapon.
+This could explain why when the Germans attacked, only the heavy cavalry pursued the Hungarians, while the infantry maintained a solid wall, and stayed in their places.
+Due to their light weapons and armor, the Hungarian troops were more mobile and quick, but this also made them more vulnerable to the Germans' heavy weapons.
+Nevertheless, their nomadic composite bows were superior to the European bows the Germans had, and were able to out-range the Germans and strike at them from beyond their archers' range.
+Additionally, the Hungarian horses were quicker than the German ones, since they had less weight to carry.
+However, this was not without risk to the Hungarian forces.
+In order to lure the German soldiers after them, the Hungarians had to move very close, and even resort to short hand-to-hand skirmishes with the better-equipped Germans along the weak points of their defensive line.
+Then, they would begin to retreat as the tide turned against them, feigning weakness, goading the German forces to exploit their weaknesses and sally from their defensive position.
+With these tactics, the Hungarians managed to disrupt the German battle formation, inflicting heavy losses on them as the battle progressed.

-It was 7 in the evening, which is more than 12 hours from the start of the battle (at dawn), and Louis the Child thought that his troops were about to win the battle.
-At this moment the Hungarians started a general attack, then again used the famous feigned retreat tactic of the nomadic warriors, starting to retreat in haste, like they were defeated.
-We do not know for sure why, but at this point the Germans were very sure that they had won the battle, and started a general attack on the retreating Hungarians, leaving their well-protected defensive lines, and breaking their battle formation in their rush to catch up to the Hungarians, who retreated in ordered lines, very careful to not disorganise their battle order.
+At 7pm in the evening, more than 12 hours from the start of the battle (at dawn), Louis the Child believed that his troops were about to win the battle.
+At this moment, the Hungarians started a general attack, then again used the famous feigned retreat tactic of the nomadic warriors, starting to retreat in haste, as if they were defeated.
+Sources vary on the reason why the Germans took the bait, but one explanation is that at this point the Germans were confident that they had won the battle, and ordered a general advance to capitalize on the Hungarian retreat.
+Regardless of the reason, in doing so, the Germans left their well-protected defensive lines, and broke their battle formation in their rush to catch up to the Hungarians, who retreated in good order, taking care not to disorganize their battle order.